-- Minimum rating coverage: At least 90% Sub-Fund's portfolio is required to have an SRI Rating (Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g., cash and deposits).
-While most holdings of the Sub-Fund's will have a corresponding SRI Rating some investments cannot be rated according to the SRI Research methodology.
-Examples of instruments not attaining to the SRI Rating include, but are not limited to cash, deposits, Target Funds, and non-rated investments. - 75% of the rated instruments are adhering to the minimum rating threshold of 2 (out of a rating scale from 0 4; 0 being the worst rating and 4 the best rating), and 25% are adhering to a rating threshold between 1.25 and 2. - Reduction of investment universe by excluding at least 20% of issuers. - Application of the below sustainable minimum exclusion criteria and Sub-Fund specific exclusion criteria.
+- Minimum rating coverage: At least 90% of Sub-Fund's portfolio are required to have an SRI Rating (Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g., cash and deposits)).
+While most holdings of Sub-Funds will have a corresponding SRI Rating some investments cannot be rated according to the SRI Research methodology.
+Examples of instruments not attaining to the SRI Rating include, but are not limited to cash, deposits, Target Funds and non-rated investments. - Reduction of investment universe by excluding at least 20% of issuers. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.

-The following sustainable minimum exclusion criteria for direct investments apply:

-- securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), investment objectives and risk tolerance.

-The investment strategy guides investment decisions based on factors such as

-- securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.

-The following Sub-Fund specific exclusion criteria for direct investments apply:

-Sub-Fund assets may not be invested in Equities that generate a share of more than 5% of its revenues in the sectors (i) alcohol, (ii) armament, (iii) gambling, and (iv) pornography.

-Direct investments in sovereign issuers with an insufficient freedom house index score are excluded.
+For direct investments in sovereign issuers, an internal scoring model weighting various environmental, social and governance factors is applied for which Freedom House Index is considered as one criterion amongst further criteria.
+Debt Securities of issuers other than sovereign issuers may not be acquired if the respective issuer's country does not meet the requirements of the aforesaid internal scoring model.

-The sustainable minimum exclusion criteria, as well as the Sub-Fund specific exclusion criteria, are based on information from an external data provider and coded in pre- and post-trade compliance.
+The sustainable minimum exclusion criteria are based on information from an external data provider and coded in pre- and post-trade compliance.
 The review is performed at least half yearly.